 What do you tell your children?
 How much will they understand?
 What questions can you expect and how can you support them?

 Talking to your children about the end of their parents’ relationship is bound to be stressful, and you may feel very worried about getting it wrong.
-However you approach it, being yourself and reminding your kids that you love them is the most important thing.
+However you approach it, be yourself.
+It's common for children to blame themselves for their parent's separation.
+Explain that you love them and it's not their fault, and keep reassuring them.
+This is particularly important for younger children.

 There are lots of useful resources to help you work out what to say to your children and how best to support them, whatever their age.